 2048-bit moduli are used because that proved to be the upper limit that existing web and mobile clients can handle with acceptable performance.
 This size should be beyond sufficient from a security perspective for the near- and medium-term future and can be increased by rotating in new moduli.

 The most widely-used implementation of SRP is TLS-SRP as described in RFC 5054.
 Our implementation differs from it in several ways, none of which decrease security.
-First, SHA-1 is a poor password hash function, and in order to migrate our existing password database we were locked into using bcrypt for this purpose anyway.
+First, SHA-1 is a poor password hash function, and in order to migrate our existing password database, we were locked into using bcrypt for this purpose anyway.
 We do use semi-random password salts (one random part, one non-random part) but do not use the username as the non-random part to enable login with both email addresses and usernames.
 With bcrypt, password inputs are truncated after 72 characters.
 For practical purposes, this has no impact on security.
 As noted above, we also choose our own moduli, and the entire transaction is embedded inside certificate-based TLS for added security.